DKR-TFG/TFG/README_EN.md

 Margins of 10 µm (XY) and 100 µm (Z) are added for safe motion planning.

+To automatically detect whether each entity belongs to a linear trajectory or a planar fill, use any positive value of lineweight for the closed entity to represent a plane.

 ---

 ## Usage of all scripts: